Keshav27/Resource-Manager/README.md

 •	When the resource is released by the user it will automatically be allocated the next user.<br>
 •	Only admin and add and delete resources.<br>
 •	User data is stored in MongoDB.

+See DEMO.docs for sample screenshots of the application.